What is the PESTEL Analysis? Example and Template

 Now It’s Your Turn

 What do you think?
 Do you recognize the explanation about the PESTEL analysis?
+Do you do a PESTlE Analysis when creating a business strategy?
 Have you ever used such a macro analysis tool?
 Do you think more additions are needed to the PESTEL model?
 How do you think companies can get the most out of this tool?
 Do you have any tips or comments?

 Share your experience and knowledge in the comments box below.